-While I use the usual five star rating scale, I am trying to be more rigorous with my ratings in 2014.
-Previously, a book I really liked got four stars, now it gets only three.
+While I use the usual five star rating scale, I am more rigorous with my ratings in 2014.
+Previously, a book I liked got four stars, now it gets only three.

 So, my ratings are conservative but, I hope, informed.

 Pingback: Book Review: The Eighth-Grade History Class Visits the Hebrew Home for the Aging by Turtledove | As a Matter of Fancy

 Pingback: Book Review: The Discovery by Dan Walsh (5 Stars) | As a Matter of Fancy

 Pingback: Book Review: Martian by Weir (4 stars) | As a Matter of Fancy